Andžejs Ļebedevs

 Andžejs Ļebedevs (born 4 November 1994) is a Latvian speedway rider.

 Career

 Ļebedevs finished in 16th place during the 2022 Speedway World Championship, after securing 26 points during the 2022 Speedway Grand Prix.
 He was selected as a reserve for the 2023 Speedway Grand Prix.
 Also in 2022, he helped Wilki Krosno win the 2022 1.Liga.

-He finished his 2023 Speedway Grand Prix World Championship season with five full appearances and finished in 16th place and later received a permanent wildcard slot for the 2024 Speedway Grand Prix.
+Ļebedevs finished his 2023 Speedway Grand Prix World Championship season with five full appearances and finished in 16th place and later received a permanent wildcard slot for the 2024 Speedway Grand Prix.

-In 2024, he helped Latvia reach the final of the 2024 Speedway of Nations in Manchester despite riding with three broken ribs.
+In 2024, Ļebedevs helped Latvia reach the final of the 2024 Speedway of Nations in Manchester despite riding with three broken ribs.
 He also reached the final of the 2024 Speedway European Championship and won two rounds of the championship.

-In 2025 he finished sixth in the World Championship.
+In 2025, Ļebedevs finished sixth in the World Championship.